DEVA8459/Nmaste-React/lec 2/Session 2 Theory.md

     ```

 ## Q: What is `.parcel-cache`?
-A: `.parcel-cache` is used by parcel(bundler) to reduce the building time.
+A: `.parcel-cache` is used by parcel(bundler) **to reduce the building time**.
 It stores information about your project when parcel builds it, so that when it rebuilds, it doesn't have to re-parse and re-analyze everything from scratch.
 It's a key reason why parcel can be so fast in development mode.

 ## Q: What is `npx`?
 A: `npx` is a tool that is used to execute the packages.
 It comes with the npm, when you installed npm above 5.2.0 version then automatically npx will installed.
-It is an npm package runner that **can execute any package** that you want from the npm registry **without even installing that package.**
+It **is an npm package runner that** **can execute any package** that you want from the npm registry **without even installing that package.**

 ## Q: What is difference between `dependencies` vs `devDependencies`?